rudaottaviani/RepData_PeerAssessment1/PA1_template.md

 maxSteps <- avgPattern[avgPattern == intervalMax,]$avgStep
 ```

-At interval 835 we have the maximum value> 206.1698113
+For the  interval of 835 minute we have the maximum value: 206.1698113 Steps

 ## Imputing missing values

-total number of 'NA' values is 2304
+The total number of 'NA' values is 2304, for replacing NAs values with a reasonable value, i use the mean of the steps per day. replaceNaData contains the data without NAs.

 ```r